tinoanic/Komsi-IBIS-Arduino/Readme.md

 ## Hardware

-I used 4 4x64 LED Matrix Displays in series and mounted them black frame.
+I used 4 4x64 LED Matrix Displays in series and mounted them black on a frame.

 You can find the LEDs here: https://www.az-delivery.de/products/4-x-64er-led-matrix-display